Why Hasn’t Rod Rosenstein Recused Himself from the Mueller Investigation? - Lawfare

 by Jack Goldsmith

 Rosenstein was also centrally involved in James Comey’s firing.
-When President Donald Trump fired Comey, he on a from Attorney General Jeff Sessions recommending the termination, as well as an oddly written from Rosenstein, on which Sessions also relied, that was highly critical of Comey’s handling of the Hillary Clinton investigation.
+When President Donald Trump fired Comey, he relied on a letter from Attorney General Jeff Sessions recommending the termination, as well as an oddly written memorandum from Rosenstein, on which Sessions also relied, that was highly critical of Comey’s handling of the Hillary Clinton investigation.
 A few days later, however, Trump made clear that his reliance on Rosenstein’s letter was (contrary to what he said in his letter firing Comey) secondary at best.
-In an with Lester Holt, Trump said that “regardless of the recommendation” by Rosenstein, and apparently before it was written, he was going to fire Comey because of the Russia investigation.
+In an interview with Lester Holt, Trump said that “regardless of the recommendation” by Rosenstein, and apparently before it was written, he was going to fire Comey because of the Russia investigation.
 (The president’s words were: “in fact when I decided to just do it, I said to myself, I said you know, this Russia thing with Trump and Russia is a made up story.”)

 No comments: